Academic Standards & Requirements

 The Honors commitment to service goes beyond volunteering.
 Students are asked to engage in critical service learning opportunities, working alongside members of the communities they serve.
 They reflect on the nature of their service and to seek to understand the complexities of service.

-Engagement experiences must be pre-approved by Dr. Spritz to count for program requirements.
+Engagement experiences must be pre-approved by the HAC Community Engagement subcommittee to count for program requirements.

 The Honors Capstone Project